Guide to Using a Credit Card Like a Debit Card

 Higher Fees

 Many credit cards charge annual fees, as well as fees for late payments and cash advances.
-There is typically no annual fee for a debit card (though some charge out-of-network ATM and overdraft fees).
+There’s typically no annual fee for a debit card, though some charge out-of-network ATM and overdraft fees.

 Interest if You Don’t Pay Your Balance in Full

-You can avoid interest charges if you pay off your balances in full each month.
-But if you fail to pay the entire statement balance, or if you pay late, then you’ll owe interest on the unpaid balance (and possibly a late fee).
+You may avoid interest charges if you pay off your balances in full each month.
+But if you fail to pay the entire statement balance, or if you pay late, interest applies to the unpaid balance (and possibly a late fee).

 When Not to Use a Credit Card Like a Debit Card

-You may not want to use a credit like a debit card at an ATM.
-Although you can generally use a credit card to get cash, it will be treated as cash advance (which is a short-term loan).
-As a result, you’ll not only need to repay the money you withdraw, but likely also get hit with fees and interest.
-What’s more, the APR for a cash advance is often higher than it would be a typical credit card purchase and usually kicks in right away (meaning there is no grace period as there usually is with purchases).
+You may not want to use a credit card like a debit card at an ATM.
+Although you’re generally able to use a credit card to get cash, it’s treated as a cash advance (which is a short-term loan).
+As a result, you not only need to repay the money you withdraw but likely also get hit with fees and interest.

 Tips for Using a Credit Card as a Debit Card